• Skip to primary navigation

 There are countless free and paid tools you can use to track your net worth.
 Here are the two I think are the best of the best.

-2. Kubera–For those that just want to track net worth, Kubera offers a very clean interface.
+2. Kubera–For those who just want to track net worth, Kubera offers a very clean interface.
 It links with just about every financial institution out there, including crypto accounts.
-While it doesn’t offer portfolio analysis tools at present, it does give you visibility into individual holdings.
+While it doesn't offer portfolio analysis tools at present, it does give you visibility into individual holdings.
 Kubera does cost $150 a year, but they offer a 14-day trial for $1.

 Top Net Worth Calculators